 This type of massage might be the most popular approach for those looking to feel completely relaxed.
-During the process of treatment, a massage therapist will place heated rocks on the body, while massaging other areas using the rocks as extentions of their hands.
+During the process of treatment, a massage therapist will place heated rocks on the body, while massaging other areas using the rocks as extensions of their hands.
 In the end, clients get a soft, kneading massage while the stones transmit warmth deep into the body for a feeling of total relaxation.

-A pre-natal massage can relieve aches and pains associated with the mother’s body growing and changes shape.
-During the second and third trimester of the pregnancy, a pre-natal massage will ease the stress caused by the extra weight of carrying a baby reducing cramps, spasms and headaches as well as increase circulation, which can reduce swelling and water retention.
+A prenatal massage can relieve aches and pains associated with the mother’s body growing and changes shape.
+During the second and third trimester of the pregnancy, a prenatal massage will ease the stress caused by the extra weight of carrying a baby reducing cramps, spasms and headaches as well as increase circulation, which can reduce swelling and water retention.